Travel between Italy and Switzerland: the must-knows

 Travel to Tirano, and then switch to a train over the Bernina Pass.
 You can head for St. Moritz in the Engadine, or to Chur in northern Graubünden.

 Travel to Lugano in the Ticino.
 Board the scenic train over the Gotthard mountain route to Flüelen on Lake Lucerne.
-Continue by boat to Lucerne.
-You can also use this route if you’re on your way to Zurich, Bern, or Basel.
+Continue by boat or train to Lucerne.
+From Lucerne, you can continue to Zurich, Bern, or Basel.

-This regional train from Brig crosses the Alps between the Valais and the Bernese Oberland.
-You can head for Kandersteg and Spiez.
+This regional Lötschberg train from Brig crosses the Alps between the Valais and the Bernese Oberland.
+You’ll head for Kandersteg and Spiez.
 There, you can either travel north-west to Thun and Bern, or east to Interlaken and the Jungfrau Region.

-You can even use this route to head on to Lucerne once you’re in Interlaken.
-Board the scenic Luzern-Interlaken Express train that’s part of the GoldenPass route.
+You can even use this route if you’re heading for Lucerne.
+In that case, get off the Lötschberg train in Spiez and travel to Interlaken Ost.
+Then board the scenic Luzern-Interlaken Express train that’s part of the GoldenPass route.

 If your schedule allows, travel between Brig (in the Valais), Domodossola (in Italy), and Locarno (in the Ticino) by one of the Centovalli trains.
 The scenery is worth it!